kuntiarso/boilerplate-react-swc-ts/README.md

 ##### Node.js

-Install `Node.js` version.
-This project has `.nvmrc` file contains specific `node.js` version to use.
-To install its specific version we recommend to use `nvm` package, that way please install it [here](https://github.com/nvm-sh/nvm).
+Install `node.js` version.
+This project has `.nvmrc` file contains specific node.js version to use.
+We recommend to use [nvm](https://github.com/nvm-sh/nvm) to install specific version, that way don't forget to install it first.

-install node.js based on `.nvmrc` file:
+install node.js with nvm based on .nvmrc file:

 ```
 nvm install